 In New Zealand, conservation is an important research field.
 Key conservation tools include habitat restoration, pest eradication, captive breeding, translocation and treatment of disease.
-Have a look at the New Zealand Research articles in this context to find out more about how scientists at the University of Otago are working together to save our native reptiles and amphibians.

 Listen to Dr Nelson in the podcast titled Tuatara and climate change, in which he talks about warmer temperatures resulting in an accelerating decline in the proportion of adult female tuatara.
 Understanding mechanisms underlying population declines is critical in preventing the extinction of endangered populations.
 Find it on the Te Papa Science express podcasts page.

 Find out more about the Department of Conservation's Takahē Recovery Programme.